isomerpages/moe-kuochuansec/_direct-school-admission/Visual Arts, Design & Media/Introduction & Background.md

 creativity and collaborative learning.</p>
 <p>Do apply now to develop your skills in Visual Art and be part of our exciting
 KCPSS experience!</p>
-<p>For more information on the programme, please visit <a href="https://www.kuochuanpresbyteriansec.moe.edu.sg/the-kuo-chuan-experience/co-curricular-activities-cca/clubs-n-societies/photography-club/" rel="noopener noreferrer nofollow" target="_blank">https://www.kuochuanpresbyteriansec.moe.edu.sg/the-kuo-chuan-experience/co-curricular-activities-cca/clubs-n-societies/photography-club/</a>
+<p>For more information on the programme, please visit <a href="https://www.kuochuanpresbyteriansec.moe.edu.sg/the-kuo-chuan-experience/co-curricular-activities-cca/clubs-n-societies/photography-club/" rel="noopener noreferrer nofollow" target="_blank">Photography Club</a>
 </p>